-Dr Himanshu Yadav is among the top Bariatric Surgeon in India.
-Dr Himanshu started and established world class Bariatric (weight loss) surgery services in Agra.
 Metabolic and bariatric surgery is the treatment of morbid obesity and obesity-related diseases and conditions that limit the amount of food the stomach can hold.
-It limits the number of calories absorbed, by surgically reducing the stomach’s capacity to a few ounces.
-Candidates for bariatric surgery have a body mass index (BMI) of 40 or more, or a BMI of 35 or more with an obesity-related disease, such as type 2 diabetes, heart disease or sleep apnoea.
-Advanced Bariatric surgery can improve or resolve more than 30 obesity-related conditions, including type 2 diabetes, heart disease, sleep apnoea, hypertension and high cholesterol.
-Bariatric procedures also often cause hormonal changes.
-Most weight loss surgeries today are performed using minimally invasive techniques (laparoscopic surgery).
+It limits the amount of calories absorbed, by surgically reducing the stomach’s capacity to a few ounces.
+Candidates for bariatric surgery have a body mass index (BMI) of 40 or more, or a BMI of 35 or more with an obesity-related disease, such as type 2 diabetes, heart disease or sleep apnea.
+Advanced Bariatric surgery can improve or resolve more than 30 obesity-related conditions, including type 2 diabetes, heart disease, sleep apnea, hypertension and high cholesterol.

 - Resolves type 2 diabetes in 73% – 83% of patients